top of page

 Repeat the process as many times as you need to.

-The last rose will stay white and pure and you can bring it in your heart.
+The last rose will stay white and pure, and you can bring it into your heart.

 Feel the lotus of your heart blossoming.